-The fact that this road bike is delivered with pedals is a plus as well since many bike manufacturers do not include this.
+The fact that this Tommaso is delivered with pedals is a plus as well since many bike manufacturers do not include this.
 The default pedals are flat, so if you wish to upgrade and ride more serious mileage, you should invest in some clipless.

-As you can see, you really get a lot for your money with the Tommaso Forcella.
+As you can see, you really get a lot for your money with the Tommaso Forcella road bike.

 If you’re looking to upgrade from your previous bike to a road bike that will allow you to cover more distance with less effort, you should definitely give it a thought.

 The original Italian design and production process is a guarantee of quality and longevity.

 The Tommaso Forcella is maybe the most that you can ask from a beginner’s road bike model that is at the lower end of the price range.
 The most positive thing about it is its carbon fork that not only performs well, but it looks great as well.